 The focal point of the resort is The Great Ceremonial House.
 This building features a casual atmosphere with island-inspired light fixtures, embellishments, and waterfront views.

-Rooms within the resort include Moana-themed details, including furnishings, fixtures, patterns, textures, and colors.
+Rooms within the resort include Moana-themed details, including furnishings, fixtures, patterns, textures, and colours.
 Amenities include free WiFi, a small refrigerator, an iron and ironing board, soap, shampoo, a coffee maker, an in-room safe, an iPod dock, and a hairdryer.
 The resort also provides 24-hour security, a convenience store, daily housekeeping, and facilities, including a golf course.
-Room rates start around $600 per night.
+Room rates start at around $600 per night.

 Guests can visit the nearby Disney attractions or stay on-site to enjoy the resort’s Oasis Pool or shop at BouTiki or Moana Mercantile.

 Couples can enjoy a romantic Asian-inspired meal at Kona Cafe or attend a luau while enjoying dinner at The Spirit of Aloha Dinner Show.
-Afterward, grab a dole whip at Pineapple Lanai and take a boat ride on the sparkling waters at night.
+Afterwards, grab a dole whip at Pineapple Lanai and take a boat ride on the sparkling waters at night.